Unity-UI-Extensions/com.unity.uiextensions/README.md

 This is an extension project for the new Unity UI system which can be found at: [Unity UI Source](https://bitbucket.org/Unity-Technologies/ui)
 > ## [Check out the control demos on our Tumblr page](https://unityuiextensions.tumblr.com/)

+> ### We've disabled Anonymous issue for creation for now, as it's making it extreemely hard to provide feedback and help to users.
+Please ensure you logon with your Bitbucket account when raising issues.
+> If you don't want to do that, then reach out to us on Gitter

 # [Intro](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions/wiki/GettingStarted)
 For more info, here's a little introduction video for the project: